Skip to content

 2. Build a simple cost logger that wraps client.messages.create and prints cumulative cost.

-3. Implement a model router that uses Haiku for tasks under 200 input tokens and Sonnet otherwise.
+3. Implement a model router that uses a fast model for tasks under 200 input tokens and a balanced agent model otherwise.

 Next: Lecture 02 — Prompt Engineering & Structured Output